LArSoft/larsoft.github.io/LArSoftWiki/Writing_LArSoft_service.md

 ------------------------------------------------------------------------

-*For questions, contact Gianluca Petrillo.*
+*For questions, contact Erica Snider.*

-[^1]: An abstract class, in C sense, is a class that has virtual methods it does not provide a definition of.
-Derived classes must provide such definitions.

-[^2]: Some LArSoft utilities enforce the recommendation of having service provider classes non-copiable and unmovable.
+[^1]: Some LArSoft utilities enforce the recommendation of having service provider classes non-copiable and unmovable.
 The derivation from `lar::UncopiableAndUnmovableClass` achieves that goal.